Claustrophobia: Signs and symptoms

+Symptoms depend on how severe one's phobia is.

 Causes

 The fear of enclosed spaces is an irrational fear.
 Most claustrophobic people who find themselves in a room without windows consciously know that they aren't in danger, yet these same people will be afraid, possibly terrified to the point of incapacitation, and many do not know why.
+However, claustrophobia may not always be the case, and may be the result of another mental disorder such as post-traumatic stress disorder.

 Amygdala

 The amygdala is one of the smallest structures in the brain, but also one of the most powerful.
 The amygdala is needed for the conditioning of fear, or the creation of a fight-or-flight response.
 A fight-or-flight response is created when a stimulus is associated with a grievous situation.
 Cheng believes that a phobia's roots are in this fight-or-flight response.

 In generating a fight-or-flight response, the amygdala acts in the following way:

 The amygdala's anterior nuclei associated with fear each other.
 Nuclei send out impulses to other nuclei, which influence respiratory rate, physical arousal, the release of adrenaline, blood pressure, heart rate, behavioral fear response, and defensive responses, which may include freezing up.
 These reactions constitute an 'autonomic failure' in a panic attack.

 A study done by Fumi Hayano found that the right amygdala was smaller in patients who suffered from panic disorders.
 The reduction of size occurred in a structure known as the corticomedial nuclear group which the CE nucleus belongs to.
 This causes interference, which in turn causes abnormal reactions to aversive stimuli in those with panic disorders.
 In claustrophobic people, this translates as panicking or overreacting to a situation in which the person finds themselves physically confined.